isaacnmm/pestpolicy-hugo2XX/content/posts/best-shoes-for-insertional-achilles-tendonitis/index.md

 The mesh lining also enhances the shoes breathability by allowing enough air into the shoe.
 Besides that, the shoe also provides reliable grip and traction on both dry and wet surfaces.

-The bottom of the outsole also has flex grooves that provide additional flexibility.� The grooves also encourage the natural movement of the foot.
+The bottom of the outsole also has flex grooves that provide additional flexibility.
+The grooves also encourage the natural movement of the foot.
 Hence, promote better foot bending during walking or running.

 Pros
 - Excellent impact absorption